B-Legit

-Brandt Jones (born January 13, 1968), better known by his stage name B-Legit, is an American rapper from Vallejo, California.
+Brandt Jones, better known by his stage name B-Legit, is an American rapper from Vallejo, California.

-Early life

-Brandt "B-Legit" Jones graduated from General Mariano Guadalupe Vallejo Senior High School on June 17, 1986.
-He was a member of the Vallejo High School marching band.

 Career

 Before he started his music career, he went to Grambling State University.
 He became a member of The Click, a rap group formed by his cousin E-40.
 He was featured on the track "Aint Hard 2 Find" on 2Pac's album All Eyez on Me.
 He has been on several independent and major labels such as Sick Wid It Records, Jive Records, and Koch Records.
-He has collaborated with numerous other artists including E-40, Celly Cel, Master P, Too Short, Scarface, Snoop Dogg, C-Murder, Bushwick Bill, Jadakiss, Daz Dillinger, Kurupt, Styles P, The Federation, Mystikal, UGK, Mack 10, Daryl Hall, Keak Da Sneak, Rick Rock, Young Buck, The Luniz, Paul Wall, and the late Mac Dre.
+He has collaborated with numerous other artists including E-40, Celly Cel, Master P, Too Short, Scarface, Snoop Dogg, C-Murder, Bushwick Bill, Jadakiss, Daz Dillinger, Kurupt, Styles P, The Federation, Mystikal, UGK, Mack 10, Daryl Hall, Keak Da Sneak, Rick Rock, Young Buck, Luniz, Paul Wall, and the late Mac Dre.
+He has three children, and an independent label called Block Movement.